programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 The scope and size of a library’s material will differ.
 As seen in the example image, although the author’s library is not a research library, the criminal justice collections under the HV call number were still quite extensive.
 As such, the number of nodes and edges obfuscates some of the helpful visual analysis that the Exact Sciences collection had.
 To truly be helpful for collection development, the authors would iterate on the initial graph and add some limiters to their scope to make the visualization more helpful or perhaps make multiple graphs.

 This local test demonstrates that the method is transferable, but also that meaningful network analysis depends on carefully defining the scope of the dataset.
 A graph that includes too many items and relationships may accurately represent the collection while still being difficult to interpret visually.
-However, seeing the collection in this way and because of the interactive functionality of iPySigma, to move around and select nodes in the graph, there are still insights and analysis to be drawn, no matter what size of the dataset.
+However, seeing the collection in this way and because of the interactive functionality of _ipysigma_, to move around and select nodes in the graph, there are still insights and analysis to be drawn, no matter what size of the dataset.

 ### Apply this method
 Begin by identifying a question you have about a library collection, whether it belongs to the library where you work or one that you regularly use.
 Formulating a focused question will help determine which records should be included in the network.
 You might ask which subjects are most prominent within a collection, how two subject areas overlap, or whether a field has grown over time.
 You could also investigate potential collection gaps, changes in cataloguing terminology, or the relationships among books within a particular call-number range..
 The question does not need to be complex, but it should be specific enough to guide the scope of the dataset and prevent the resulting graph from becoming unnecessarily large or difficult to interpret.